DeutscheSoft/toolkit/doc/docs/Widgets.md

 Alternatively, they can also simply be floating, which makes it easier to build grid-like layouts which reorganize themselves depending on window size.

+However, utilizing CSS features like grid and flexbox is recommended.

 All widgets can be given a size using CSS alone.
 This makes it possible to build fully responsive layouts by using CSS only.
 Some widgets need to redraw parts of themselves when they are resized.